TL;DR

 Beyond Treatment: The Added Value of Modern PMI Policies

-Today's best PMI providers offer far more than just surgical cover.
-They have evolved into comprehensive health and wellbeing partners, designed to keep you healthy and provide support when you need it.
+Today's PMI providers offer far more than just surgical cover.
+They have evolved into comprehensive health and wellbeing partners, designed to support your health and provide support when you may need it.

 Many premium policies now include: